zuozhenggh/learning-library/data-management-library/big-data/bds-load-balancer/load-balancer-use/load-balancer-use.md

 #  Use the Load Balancer to Access Services on the Cluster

+After you've completed the steps in the previous lab, you can access the services through the load balancer.

+## Introduction
 It may take a few minutes after completing all the steps in the previous lab for the backend sets and listeners to be ready to receive requests.

-## Access the Services on the Cluster
+## STEP 1: Access the Services on the Cluster

-To access the services included in this load balancer:

 1. Find the IP address or the hostname used for your load balancer.